shivannis/xandr-docs-public/xandr-docs/articles/invest/payment-to-xandr.md

 ---
-title : Microsoft Invest - Payments to Xandr description : Learn about invoices, payment Instructions and billing reports in UI.
+title : Payments to Xandr
+description : Learn about invoices, payment instructions and billing reports in UI.
 ---

-# Microsoft Invest - payments to Xandr
+# Payments to Xandr

 ## Xandr invoice information